Data-Driven Feature Tracking for Event Cameras With and Without Frames: Conclusion

 \section{Conclusion}

 We presented the first data-driven feature tracker for event cameras, which leverages low-latency events to track features detected in a grayscale frame.
+Our tracker is designed to operate with both a spatially aligned image and event camera setup, as well as a single event camera setup.
 With our novel frame attention module, which fuses information across feature tracks, our tracker outperforms state-of-art methods on two datasets while being faster in terms of inference time.
 Furthermore, our proposed method does not require intensive manual parameter tuning and can be adapted to new event cameras with our self-supervision strategy.
-Finally, we can combine our event-based tracker with a KLT tracker to predict stable tracks in challenging scenarios.
+Ultimately, we can combine our event-based tracker with a KLT tracker to predict stable tracks in challenging scenarios.
 This combination of standard and event cameras paves the path for the concept of sparingly triggering frames based on the tracking quality, which is a critical tool for future applications where runtime and power consumption are essential.
+Finally, the proposed tracker seamlessly extends to sparse disparity estimation between an event and an image camera in a side-by-side setup, thereby providing the depth of each feature track.